edwindj/xmlwriter/README.md

 fragment.

-It can be used as a companion to `xml2`, which is a wonderful package optimized for parsing, querying and manipulating XML documents.
+It can be used as a companion to `xml2`, which is a wonderful package optimized for parsing, querying and manipulating XML documents. `xml2` provides several ways in creating xml documents, but it is not optimized for writing and creating xml.

-Creating xml documents with `xml2` can be a bit cumbersome, because it forces the author to manipulate the xml document tree. `xmlwriter` provides a more natural interface for creating xml documents.

-`xmlwriter` is built on top of `Rcpp` and is fast.
+Creating xml documents with `xml2` can be a bit cumbersome, because it forces the author to manipulate the xml document tree adding nodes and attributes in a recursive manner. `xmlwriter` provides a more natural interface for creating xml documents, that mimicks the way xml is written in a text editor. `xmlwriter` is built on top of `Rcpp` and is much faster than `xml2` when creating xml.

 ## Installation